-59. The Propylaia after completion of the intervention of the restoration programme of 2001-2010.
-View from the Parthenon (2009).
+59. The Propylaia after completion of the intervention in 2009.
+View from the Parthenon.

 The restoration of the temple of Athena Nike

 The temple of Athena Nike, designed by the architect Kallikrates, was built between the years 427 and 424 B.C., southwest of the Propylaia, on the bastion that fortified the entrance through the Propylaia.
 Ionic in style, amphiprostyle, with unique features of design and rich sculptural decoration, it replaced an earlier, poros shrine of the goddess, which was discovered in 1936 beneath the marble temple and is today preserved with the Mycenaean bastion on which it was founded, in a subterranean crypt that was created expressly for that purpose inside the classical bastion.